mattermost/mattermost-plugin-mscalendar/docs/admin-guide.md

 <img width="500" src="https://user-images.githubusercontent.com/6913320/76348833-3d116280-62df-11ea-8b13-d39a0a2f2024.png"/>

 6. Click **New client secret**.
-Then click **Add**, and copy the new secret on the bottom right corner of the screen.
+Then click **Add**, and copy the new secret in the bottom right corner of the screen.
 We'll use this value later in the Mattermost admin console.

 <img width="500" src="https://user-images.githubusercontent.com/6913320/76349025-9da09f80-62df-11ea-8c8f-0b39cad4597e.png"/>